-Minority Report.
+Minority Report (Steven Spielberg, 2002).
 I’m using this film in my summer class, so I watched it again.
 I like this movie very much, and wrote about it back in 2002:

 Minority Report is … one of the best representations yet on film of the world of Philip K. Dick.
 Dick's novels and short stories have enticed film makers for some time now, but in the eyes of this Phil Dick fan, they have rarely captured the Dickian essence (perhaps only in one scene from Total Recall when Arnold thinks he's on Mars and a guy is trying to convince him he's really just sitting in an Earthbound chair enjoying a pre-paid fantasy). … Minority Report … delivers the goods, and brings many moments of recognition for fans of PKD: the drug-abusing hero, the mechanical spiders, the confusion over identity, the way in which the future is recognizably connected to our present. … Best scene: when Tom Cruise and the "pre-cog" are on the lam, and the pre-cog helps their escape by anticipating the immediate future.

-A Single Man.
+A Single Man (Tom Ford, 2009).
 Masterful, understated work by Colin Firth.
 Unfortunately, that’s pretty much the only reason to see this movie.
-6/10, but add a point if you love great acting.